Practical Approaches for Testing and Breaking JWT Authentication

 1- Load all the wordlist in a queue

-2- spawn a new thread once an available thread is available (there is a thread lock that controls this part).
+2- spawn a new thread once an available thread is available (a thread lock controls this part).

-After analysis, I found this to better not as good as needed.
+After analysis, I found this to be better, less as good as needed.
 The reason is: Besides the actual brute-forcing, the problems are:

 1- There should be a thread constantly unloading from the queue

-3- Locker for threads from being spawned until an available thread is there.
+3- Locker for threads from being spawned until an available thread exists.

 4- Have the queue unloaded linearly.

-Many factors are involved in this part that approached the algorithm not the most efficient one to use.
+Many factors are involved in this part that approached the algorithm not the most efficient.

 Second approach